softlayer/githubio_source/content/reference/services/SoftLayer_Brand/createCustomerAccount.md

 ---
 title: "createCustomerAccount"
-description: "Create a new customer account record."
+description: "Create a new customer account record.
+By default, the newly created account will be associated to a platform (PaaS) acco... "
 layout: "method"
 tags:
     - "method"